jraad360/Slogo/README.md

 * Names: Mary Stuart Elder, Jamie Palka, Jorge Raad, Eric Werbel, Deniz Simsek
 * Date started: February 18
 * Date finished: March 8
-* Total hours spent on project: ~70
+* Total hours spent on project: ~70 each
 ## Individual Roles
 ### Mary Stuart
 Worked primarily on the internal frontend.
 In particular, made the Bar ScrollPaneBar, and Display superclasses.
 From there, focused energy on the EnvironmentInfoBar, TurtleArea/InfoBar, TabController, and aspects of SlogoView.
 Assisted in debugging when possible.